moonbitlang/moonbit-course/course8/course_en.md

 ## Overview

-In modern programming concepts, a queue is an important data structure that follows the First-In-First-Out (FIFO) principle.
+In modern programming, a queue is an important data structure that follows the First-In-First-Out (FIFO) principle.
 This course will show you how to use mutable data structures to implement queues, focusing on two implementation methods: circular queues and singly linked lists, and exploring the concepts of tail call and tail recursion.

 ## Basic Operations of Queues